 Each adds something different to the food that shows which season it celebrates.
 The pastry is also filled with different flavors such as red bean paste in springtime, green tea in autumn, or… well… anything!

 This mixture of flavors creates a unique experience for each individual mooncake.
-This is why the mooncake is so popular; it has many different flavors and a unique experience each time.
+This is why the vegan mooncake is so popular; it has many different flavors and a unique experience each time.

 Traditional Vegan Mooncake Recipe